Drugs Currently Being Tested in Clinical Trials

 Read more about trials of nusinersen and any updates, including information about access in the UK in our Nusinersen section >

-BIIB115 is similar to Spinraza/nusinersen in that it is an "antisense oligonucleotide" (ASO), which is a small snippet of synthetic genetic material.
-Like Spinraza/nusinersen, BIIB115 is designed to target the SMN2 gene to increase the amount of SMN protein that it produces.
-A Phase 1 clinical trial of BIIB115 in healthy volunteers was initiated in late 2022, and is expected to be completed in mid 2027.
+Salanersen is similar to Spinraza (nusinersen) in that it is an "antisense oligonucleotide" (ASO).
+This is a small snippet of synthetic genetic material.
+Like Spinraza (nusinersen), salanersen is designed to target the SMN2 gene to increase the amount of SMN protein that it produces.
+It is a once a year injection.
+A Phase 1 clinical trial of Salanersen in healthy volunteers was initiated in late 2022.
+This showed the drug was safe and well-tolerated.
+Part B of this trial was with people who had previously been treated with Zolgensma, but had a suboptimal response to the gene therapy.
+Interim results were published in July 2025

 This is a randomised, double-blind, sham-controlled Phase 3 study with a primary objective to evaluate the clinical efficacy, safety, and tolerability of a one-time intrathecal (IT) dose of Zolgensma in treatment naïve children and young people with Type 2 SMA who are between 2 and 18 years of age, able to sit, but have never walked.